-Can you blame them?
-With more than 100,000 animals and 500 species (think: whale sharks, penguins, dolphins and sea otters) living in 10 million gallons of marine and freshwater, the Georgia Aquarium is more than just a fun outing for locals.
-It’s a magical experience with more aquatic life than any other aquarium in North America.
+With more than 100,000 animals and 500 species (think: whale sharks, penguins, dolphins and sea otters) living in 10 million gallons of marine and freshwater, the the second largest aquarium in the world is more than just a fun outing for locals—it's a destination for tourists seeking a magical experience of the most aquatic life in North America.

-For example, at the Atlanta Marriott Marquis, located just four blocks from the aquarium, nightly rates with the package start at $179 and includes discount hotel parking, plus access to the Funbelievable 4D Theater and more.
+5. Book a hotel package.
+Visiting from out of town?
+Book at one of a dozen nearby hotels, including the Ritz-Carlton, Loew’s and Hilton, and request a Preferred Hotel Package and receive general admission tickets to the aquarium included.
+For example, at the Atlanta Marriott Marquis, located just four blocks from the aquarium, nightly rates with the package start at $135 and includes discount hotel parking, plus access to the Funbelievable 4D Theater and more.

 Georgia Aquarium Information